 There are other 501(c) organizations, such as 501(c)(4) and 501(c)(6) organizations, that are nonprofit.
 But 501(c)(3) organizations are unique in that they are tax-exempt and financial contributions to them may be tax-deductible.
 This is due to the IRS officially approving their charitable purposes and determining that they provide public benefit to society.

-501(c)(3) status is also useful when you are seeking funding from US-based charitable foundations.
+501(c)(3) status is also useful when you are seeking grant funding from US-based charitable foundations.
 These organizations often restrict their grants to only 501(c)(3) organizations like Open Collective Foundation.

-Our hosted initiatives can use OCF’s 501(c)(3) status to apply for funding from foundations.
+Our hosted initiatives can use OCF’s 501(c)(3) status to apply for special funding from foundations.
 From smaller family foundations to enormous international grantmakers, the ability to apply for grants is a big benefit of joining Open Collective Foundation.

 There are other potential benefits to nonprofit status, such as access to free & discounted services and nonprofit rates.